Welcome to Coinflation: A guide for United States coin prices and values.

 United States Circulated Gold Coinage Intrinsic Value Table

-Gold coin values below are based on the closing bid price at the NYMEX.
+Gold coin values below are based on the live bid price at the CME.
 These coins were in standard circulation until gold was removed from all circulating coinage in 1933.
 The values below only reflect the gold value, not rarity or numismatic value.
 All values shown in USD.

 Description Face Value Gold Value